Diving with Clownfish

-There are about 30 different species of anemonefish, of which the clownfish is just one, and it is likely that you'll see several different species in 1 dive so it is important to be able distinguish between them.
+There are about 30 different species of anemonefish, of which the clownfish is just one, and it is likely that you'll see several different species in one single dive so it is important to be able distinguish between them.

 A very similar species is the false clown fish, Amphiprion ocellaris, which have narrower black borders on the stripes and fins.
 They also have a taller anterior dorsal fin and 10 (not 11 dorsal spines).
 So unless you have a very keen eye and a picture of a 'real' clownfish handy it could be difficult to identify Amphiprion ocellaris.

 Spinecheek anemonefish are another similar species and they can be recognised by their brown to red body, with 2 pale white bands 1 on either side of the face and a central white stripe running down the spine, making it obvious where the name came from.

 Another common type is the Tomato anemonefish, Amphiprion frenatus, which tends to be dark red (especially juveniles) to black with 1 white side bar (juveniles may have 2 to 3 narrow bars).
 These can grow up to 14 cm in length and some varieties have darker coloration including more obscured stripes.